 The game day experience of attending college sports is superior to the pro equivalent.
-Games are held on college campuses which tend to be nice places with the stadium surrounded by open parks and gardens rather than a concrete car park as is the case in the pros.
+Games are held on college campuses, which tend to be nice places with the stadium surrounded by open parks and gardens rather than a concrete car park.

-There is a tradition of tailgate parties before and after the game which is a combined picnic, barbeque and beer garden for both teams’ fans to enjoy.
+There is a tradition of tailgate parties before and after the game.
+This is a combined picnic, barbeque and beer garden for both teams’ fans to enjoy.

-If you’re imagining red necks drinking Bud Light famous tailgate locations include The Grove at Ole Miss (University of Mississippi), a grass covered grove surrounded by oak, elm and magnolia trees that every game day Saturday sees gentlemen in top hats enjoying gourmet hors d’oeuvre, seafood and BBQ served with fine kitchen ware, chandeliers and silver plated candelabras.
+If you’re imagining red necks drinking Bud Light, think again.
+One famous tailgate locations is The Grove at Ole Miss (University of Mississippi).
+A grass covered grove surrounded by oak, elm and magnolia trees.
+Every game day it sees gentlemen in top hats enjoying gourmet hors d’oeuvre, seafood and BBQ served with fine kitchen ware, chandeliers and silver plated candelabras.

 Bright eyed amateurs

 College athletes are admired in a different way because they have not yet been corrupted by money.
-They don’t showboat as much and are more humble so ordinary people relate to them more as hard working strugglers trying to make it rather than the spoilt millionaires of the pro leagues.
+They don’t showboat as much and are more humble.
+Ordinary people relate to them more as hard working strugglers trying to make it, rather than the spoilt millionaires of the pro leagues.

 The amateur nature of the players makes the sports less predictable.
-Smaller body’s mean speed is more often a factor then strength and the defences are not as well drilled which makes for high scoring and free flowing games.
+Smaller body’s mean speed is more often a factor than strength.
+Also the defenses are not as well drilled which makes for high scoring and free flowing games.